razgarabedi/Nginxify-Assist/README.md

     ```

 6.  **Reload Nginx:**
+    If the test is successful, reload Nginx to apply the changes:

     ```bash
     sudo systemctl reload nginx
     ```

 7.  **Install PM2:**
-    PM2 is a process manager that helps keep your Node.js application running.
+    PM2 is a process manager that helps keep your Node.js application running reliably.

     ```bash
     sudo npm install -g pm2
     ```

 8.  **Run Next.js app with PM2:**
-    Navigate to your project directory and start the app:
+    Navigate to your project directory and start the production server:

     ```bash
     # Ensure environment variables are set for the PM2 process if not globally available
-    # PM2 will automatically load .env.local in the directory it's started from if `dotenv` is not used explicitly
+    # PM2 will automatically load .env.local in the directory it's started from.
-    # If variables are elsewhere, load them:
+    # If variables are elsewhere (e.g., /etc/environment), ensure they are loaded by the PM2 user's shell.
-    # export $(grep -v '^#' /path/to/.env.local | xargs) && pm2 start npm --name "nginxify" -- start

-    # Start the app using the 'start' script from package.json
+    # Start the app using the 'start' script from package.json (which runs `next start`)
     pm2 start npm --name "nginxify" -- start
     ```